TRADE WITH US

 Registrations for casual traders are considered on a regular basis.
 With a committee made up of volunteers, and a small workforce– please be patient if you don’t hear from us immediately.
 It's important that you provide all the information requested in your registration to avoid delays.

 Processing registrations may take up to 8 weeks and we always recommend getting your application along with any required supporting information to us in plenty of time before any markets that you may be interested in.

 Markets also open for booking at least two months before the market date, you’ll need to register with us and have that registration approved before you can book a market pitch.

-Our trader booklet and casual trader registration form can be downloaded below.
+Our trader booklet and casual trader registration form can be downloaded above.